pipebots/sprintBotBLEControl/Documentation.md

 The functions are listed below:
 ### readButtons();
 This takes the number which has been transmitted via bluetooth or serial and switches the case.
-In the movement cases the ramp flag is
+In the movement cases the ramp flag is set high and the required setpoint for the PID controller for the motors is set, with the current speed limit modifying it.
+When the ramp flag is high, in each loop of
 The avaliable cases are:

 0. LEDs Off